ShaheenKhan99/Capstone-1/proposal.md

 f.
 What features make your site more than CRUD?
 Do you have any stretch goals?
 * The site will use an API to fetch data and then use it as per the functionalities mentioned above to make the site go beyond CRUD implementation.
-* My stretch goals will be able to implement a system to recommend books based on books by the same author and let users search other users in the database who like the same books.
+* My stretch goals will be to implement a system to track most read or favorited books by authors and/or bestselling lists on the site by date